 Prices change now and then, check out the current prices.

 Once you choose a package, you can set a location and exam date.
+To be honest, ACE has decent study materials, but the team over at Trainer Academy have better study materials.

 Exam locations are found in most major cities within the United States.